baalimago/clai/README.md

 ### Tooling
 Many vendors support function calling/tooling.
-This basically means that the AI model will ask your local machine to run some command, then it will analyze the output of said command.
+This basically means that the AI model will ask *your local machine* to run some command, then it will analyze the output of said command.
-The most important thing to understand is that _the tools are run on your local machine_.

 See all the currently available tools [here](./internal/tools/), please create an issue if you'd like to see some tool added.
 ```bash